russellallen/self/docs/handbook/monitor.rst

   ===============  =============================================================================================================
   object memory    The four (or more) bars represent (from top to bottom) eden, the two survivor spaces, and subsequent
                    bars are segments of old space.
-The left and right parts of each bar represent the space used by “plain” objects and byte vectors, respectively.† The above picture shows a situation in which about half of old space is filled with plain objects and about 25% is filled with byte vectors.
+The left and right parts of each bar represent the space used by “plain” objects and byte vectors, respectively.
+The above picture shows a situation in which about half of old space is filled with plain objects and about 25% is filled with byte vectors.
 A fraction of old space’s used portions is currently paged out (gray areas).
                    Below the old space is a ruler, marked in 1Mb intervals, showing the total allocated in old space